JanisGeise/robust_MB_DRL_for_flow_control/README.md

 # Robust model-based deep reinforcement learning for flow control
 ## Abstract
-TODO: update once the final results are available

 Active flow control has the potential of achieving remarkable drag reductions in applications for fluid mechanics, when combined with deep reinforcement learning (DRL).
 The high computational demands for CFD simulations currently limits the applicability of DRL to rather simple cases, such as the flow past a cylinder, as a consequence of the large amount of simulations